M Multi-Map

 Advanced Iframe Integration: If you input a valid URL (e.g. google.com or https://wikipedia.org) into the payload of a web-root node, the engine will automatically mount the live website into the background iframe.
 Any children attached to that node will physically render beneath the live website.
 If a site employs X-Frame blocking, an "Open in New Tab" escape hatch appears.

-5. The Data Manager
+5. Profile & Data Manager

 ๐ŸŒ Cloud Templates